infraspecdev/infraspec.dev/content/blog/guide-to-implement-winston-logger.md

 }
 ```

-### **Rotating Files in Winston:**
+## **Rotating Files in Winston:**

 In Winston Logger, rotating files refer to a mechanism where log files are automatically rotated or split into multiple files based on certain criteria such as file size, time intervals, or a combination of both.
 This ensures that log files do not grow indefinitely and consume excessive disk space, while also facilitating log management and analysis.

-> Note: For more advanced options and detailed configuration settings for log rotation, you can refer to the official documentation of the [winston-daily-rotate-file](https://www.npmjs.com/package/winston-daily-rotate-file) package.
+> 📝Note: For more advanced options and detailed configuration settings for log rotation, you can refer to the official documentation of the [winston-daily-rotate-file](https://www.npmjs.com/package/winston-daily-rotate-file) package.

 Here is an example for retaining logs for 14 days before being deleted: